18F/grouplet-playbook/pages/tldr.md

 A high-level view of how 18F working groups are launched and paused.

+The advice here and throughout this guide applies to both guilds and working groups.
+See the _Guilds_ topic for information on how guilds differ from working groups.

 These are proposed workflows for 18F but can be readily adapted for use by other teams.

 ## Birth Process for Working Groups